punkave/jquery-on-safe/README.md

 </div>
 ```

-Running `$('.area.outer').find('.content-menu')` on the above markup will return all five instances of `.content-menu`.
+Running `$('.area.outer').on('click', '.content-menu', function(...))` on the above markup will receive events for all five instances of `content-menu`, including the one nested in a second `area`.

 If we try to solve this by using `:not` in a naive way, it will reject everything, because the original div also has the class `area`.

 ### Solution: `$.onSafe('click', selector, ignore)`